redmix-run/redmix/packages/create-cedar-app/README.md

 ### Template Codebase

 The project codebase in [`templates/`](./templates/) uses [Yarn Workspaces](https://yarnpkg.com/features/workspaces) for a monorepo project containing the API and Web Sides.
-Redwood packages are included in `templates/ts/package.json`, `templates/ts/web/package.json`, and `templates/ts/api/package.json`, respectively.
+Cedar packages are included in `templates/ts/package.json`, `templates/ts/web/package.json`, and `templates/ts/api/package.json`, respectively.

 ### How to run `create-cedar-app` from your local repo and create a project